 They were able to find complete information on 90 percent or 275 patients involved in the study.
 A total of 55 patients sustained an acetabular fracture and a spinal fracture.
-In actuality, 54 patients suffered a fracture and one patient suffered a traumatic disc herniation.
+In actuality, 54 patients suffered a fracture, and one patient suffered a traumatic disc herniation.
 This amounted to 13 percent of patients who suffered both a spinal injury and an acetabular fracture.
-Four percent of the total number of patients sustained a serious thoracolumbar injury, including a burst fracture, a dislocation or a flexion distraction fracture.
+Four percent of the total number of patients sustained a severe thoracolumbar injury, including a burst fracture, a dislocation, or a flexion distraction fracture.
 Because of the severity of the acetabular fracture, it took an average of 8.6 days to diagnose the spinal aspect of the injury.
-One of these patients suffered from a progressive neurological paralysis during that time.
+One of these patients suffered from progressive neurological paralysis during that time.

 In some cases, the spinal injury will need surgery and may need surgery before the acetabular fracture is fixed.
 This is so the patient can be moved safely because the spinal injury can cause worsening spinal cord trauma if not repaired and stabilized surgically before handling the acetabular injury.
-In cases of simultaneous acetabular and spinal injuries, both problems need urgent repair so as to bring the patient back to a state of healing.
+In cases of simultaneous acetabular and spinal injuries, both problems need urgent repair to bring the patient back to a state of healing.